-The audited consolidated financial statements have been prepared on a going concern basis, which assumes that the Company will be able to continue its exploration activities and operation for the foreseeable future.
+The unaudited condensed consolidated interim financial statements have been prepared on a going concern basis, which assumes that the Company will be able to continue its exploration activities and operation for the foreseeable future.
 In making this assessment, management has considered various factors, including the Company's exploration activities, available funding sources and exploration prospects.